WHAT YOU NEED TO KNOW ABOUT PEDESTRIAN INJURIES

 Jaywalking is not mentioned in any of Georgia's pedestrian laws.
-Therefore, crossing anywhere is most often is legal.
-Pedestrians need to yield to traffic before crossing, follow signals at intersections crosswalks, and another important rule to follow is to never cross at an intersection diagonally.
+Therefore, crossing anywhere, in most cases, is legal.
+Pedestrians need to yield to traffic before crossing and follow signals at intersections crosswalks.
+Another important rule to follow is to never cross at an intersection diagonally.

-Some people are not sure of the crossing signals so to clarify, if the symbol is blinking then you can continue crossing, much like a yellow light when driving, and the cars have to wait for you to finish crossing.
-This does not mean you can start walking if the signal is already blinking indicating change.
-Check out 40-6-22.
-Pedestrian control signals to get a better understanding of the law.
+If the symbol is blinking, you can continue crossing, much like a yellow light when driving.
+Cars have to wait for you to finish crossing.
+If the signal is already blinking, you should not start walking.
+Check out 40-6-22 (Pedestrian Control Signals) to get a better understanding of Georgia's law.

 “Jaywalking” is not a legal term and does not appear in the Georgia Code.
 Even so, people often use “jaywalking” to describe a pedestrian crossing outside of a crosswalk.
 In fact, crossing the street outside of a crosswalk is perfectly LEGAL in most places, as long as the pedestrians yield to traffic.

-Pedestrian accidents are often traumatic because your body can not take the impact of a car hitting it
+Pedestrian accidents are often traumatic because your body cannot take the impact.
+Injuries are usually serious, if not fatal.

 Follow these 4 steps:

-Even though it seems that the driver is usually at fault for pedestrian injuries and deaths there are preventative measures that you can take as a pedestrian.
+Even though drivers are usually at fault for pedestrian-involved vehicle accidents, there are preventative measures that you can take as a pedestrian.

-Our team works to help Georgia residences get the care they need after being in a personal injury accident.
+Our team works to help Georgia residents get the care they need after a personal injury accident.

-Don't hesitate to call our Georgia Pedestrian Accident Lawyers in Atlanta, Athens or Savannah to get a better understanding of what your options are when it comes to dealing with the law.
+Don't hesitate to call our Georgia Pedestrian Accident Lawyers in Atlanta, Athens, and Savannah.
+We also have an office in Okatie, South Carolina.
+Get a better understanding of what your options are when it comes to dealing with the law.